 Your Z-report tells you what came in.
-It doesn't tell you what stayed. nouz settles your covers, food cost, tips and a daily slice of rent — and shows you tonight's EBIT, tonight.
+It doesn't tell you what stayed.
+Type tonight's gross, tap the day's variable costs, let nouz add the slice of rent — and see tonight's EBIT, tonight.
 Before you lock up.

-Set up in 8 minutes · Card at signup · Cancel anytime
+Set up in 7 minutes · No setup fee · Pay monthly

 The Z-report says €2.847,40.
 Cool.
 But that's gross — and gross has never paid the rent.